Your Baby This Coming Week

 Your Body This Coming Week

+Your baby is beginning to drop in your pelvis and you may have noticed that the shape of your abdomen has changed because of this.
+This may also cause increased pressure in your pelvic region.
 While Braxton Hicks contractions are probably becoming more regular, you may also experience false labor.
 This is different from Braxton Hicks contractions because false labor, unlike Braxton Hicks, can be very painful.
 These contractions are irregular and usually last under 45 seconds and are not sustained.
 If you are unsure if you are experiencing false labor, you should contact your care provider.

 If your water breaks, you should contact your doctor immediately.